PatrickRainer/dotnet-Dev-Template/README.md

 - **Coverage**: Includes CRUD operations for Users, Roles, ApiKeys, Tenants, Subscriptions, and comprehensive Registration, Multi-tenant Isolation, and Security scenarios.
 - **Note**: `Program.cs` in the API project must have `public partial class Program { }` to be accessible by the test project.

+### Blazor Integration Tests
+- Located in `MyDevTemplate.Blazor.Server.Tests`.
+- Use `bUnit` and `Moq` to test Blazor components and pages.
+- Base class `BlazorTestBase.cs` provides common logic for MudBlazor and service mocking.
+- **Coverage**: Includes critical user flows on `UserManagementPage`, `TenantManagementPage`, and `SubscriptionManagementPage`.
+- **Testability**: Pages are designed with `public`/`protected` access to key methods and properties to facilitate bUnit testing.

 ### Manual API Execution
 - Located in `MyDevTemplate.Api/IntegrationTests`.
 - `.http` files for manual debugging and endpoint exploration.